 "Oh.
 OK.
 You're right.
 I'm sorry.
-Just as long as you don't go accepting any coupon dinner offers to Sero's any time soon."
+Just as long as you don't go accepting any coupon dinners at Sero's any time soon."
 Joan laughed.
 Gertrude reached over and touched her hand on the wheel.

 "I don't even like Greeks."
 Gertrude joked.